Psychosocial Counselling (MA)

 - Does not graduate at the study programme of the first level within 12 months after the end of the last semester; unless the student repeated the year during the study or changed the study programme or module- then his/her status is ceased at the end of the last semester.

-Seniority (absolventski staž), or an additional year, is a term that applies to the time after the end of the last semester, when the student may retain his/her status, if he/she did not graduate.
-The student asserts this right by enrolling into additional year or the Seniority.
+Seniority (absolventski staž), or an additional year, is a term that applies to the time after the end of the last semester, when the student may retain his/her status if he/she did not graduate.
+The student asserts this right by enrolling into an additional year or the Seniority.
 The student may use this right only immediately after finishing the last semester, provided that:

 The below listed competences are valid for students enrolled in the 1st year of the study programme in the 2020/21 academic year.
 For students enrolled in the 2nd year of the study programme in the 2020/21 academic year, and all students enrolled in the study programme up to and including in the 2019/20 academic year, the previous competences are applicable if students education progress is regular (PREVIOUS COMPETENCES OF THE STUDY PROGRAMME).